Lassa Fever spreads to more States In Nigeria

 - Lassa Fever is transmitted through exposure to urine or feces of infected rats.
 Make sure you do not eat contaminated foods or drink contaminated water.
 Always check your food and water very well.

 - Direct contact with the blood, urine, feces, or other bodily secretions of an infected person.
-Although this might sound a bit difficult, try as much as you can to stay away from an infected person if you do not know how to manage situations around.
+Although this might sound a bit difficult, try as much as you can to stay away from an infected person if you do not know how to manage the situations around you.

 - Through contaminated medical equipment, such as re-used needles